rylan-marianchuk/antymology/README.md

 The approach to 'Augment Topologies' means to start with no hidden neurons or connections, and incrementally mutate by adding nodes or connections.

 ![Ants](Images/mutate.png)

+These two fundamental genetic operators can be sequentially applied to the *NervousSystem* of each ant.
+Over many generations the aim is for the Colony to search for each of its ants *NervousSystem*'s that maximize the nest block produciton of the queen.

+## Saving with Deserialization and Serialization
+In order to verify and reuse the top performing colony in the evolutionary search, it must be saved to the disk for permanent storage beyond the game in Unity.
+C# provides the ability to Serialize class graphs which only contain primitive data types as attributes.
+I then Serialized only the *NervousSystem* class and then attached them to monobehaviours on load.

+## How to observethe Top Colony
+To load the top performing colony from attempt 2, the WorldManager object in the scene contains a checkbox for Load Top Colony.
+If this is checked, the best *NervousSystem*'s I found are loaded (deserialized) into a single colony.
+You can then fly over to where they are spawned and progress time on your command by pressing the **'+'** key on the keypad.

+## Evolution Attempts
+What I learned and changed:

+### Attempt 1
+The fitness function was defined as only total nest blocks produced.
+4 Colonies were spawned in equal distance apart and on each frame, the Act() function was called on each ant.

+The Act() function completes the sensation to motor sequence that any generic nervous system accomplishes.
+The sense input was prescribed the following values:
+            float queenIntensity = 3.5f;
+            float otherAntIntensity = 2.25f;
+            float mulchIntensity = 1f;
+            float elseIntensity = 0f;
+            float nestIntensity = -0.25f;
+where a location recieved that value if it held a queen, other ant, mulch block, nest block, etc. Given only these values from the input layer the *NervousSystem* was computed, and the max of the six output nodes were taken as a motor decision.

+**Best Fitness** : 13
+**Total Generations** : 250

+### Attempt 1

 ## Cooper's Description ------------------------------------